reactjs/rfcs/text/0000-eventtarget-prop.md

 # Detailed design

-There are two elements to this proposal: making a `target` prop available to every component the way `children` is now, and a new `useEventListener()` hook to use it.
+There are two elements to this proposal: making an `addEventListener` and `dispatchEvent` prop available to every component the way `children` is now, and a new `useEventTarget()` hook to use them.

+By default, `addEventListener` and `dispatchEvent` will be empty functions: they do nothing when the component calls them.
+This changes when a parent component sets the `eventTarget` prop.
+When it does, the `dispatchEvent` and `addEventListener` props call their respective methods on the `eventTarget`.
-`target` should be defined and available to every React component, regardless of whether or not the parent component has set the `target` prop.
+`addEventListener` and `dispatchEvent` should be defined and available to every React component, regardless of whether or not the parent component has set the `eventTarget` prop.

-With this change, every React component can be (mentally) thought of as the functional equivalent of a class inheriting EventTarget:
+With this change, every React component can be thought of (mentally) as the functional equivalent of a class inheriting EventTarget:
 A component always has it's own `addEventListener` and `dispatchEvent` available to it.
 It never has to check to make sure they were given by a parent, and there are no changes to the behavior if there are no listeners.

-To listen to child events, a higher-level component must use the `useEventTarget` hook.
+To set the `eventTarget` property, a higher-level component must use the `useEventTarget` hook.
+When `eventTarget` has been set, the child `addEventListener` and `dispatchEvent` prop functions invoke their respective functions on the `eventTarget` given to them.
-Components call `addEventListener` to listen to events, then pass it to a component through the `target` prop.

-Setting `target` should be considered equivalent to the following: `for (const [name, fn] of target) child.addEventListener(name, fn)`.
-To implement this, the JSX transformer will need to create an EventTarget instance, possibly using `useMemo`.
+To implement this, the JSX transformer will need to do the following:
-It will then need to connect the events from the `target` prop to the newly-created EventTarget instance, possibly using code like the example above.
-The new EventTarget is then passed down as the `target` prop to the component along with the `children` prop.
+1. If the `eventTarget` prop is undefined or null, it creates `addEventListener` and `dispatchEvent` as empty functions and then expose them to the transformed component as props.
+They are still defined so the component can call them without throwing an exception, but there is no behavior outside the component.
+2. If the `eventTarget` prop is given, it creates `addEventListener` and `dispatchEvent` as functions which call their respective methods on the EventTarget instance, then exposes them to the transformed component as props.

+While the `eventTarget` prop is set by the parent, it should not be exposed to the child component.

 <!--
 This is the bulk of the RFC.
 Explain the design in enough detail for somebody